rotkehlxen/suncal/README.md

 Our calculations of sun and moon events are based on [skyfield](https://rhodesmill.org/skyfield/).
 We use [timezonefinder](https://github.com/jannikmi/timezonefinder) to determine the timezone from the GPS coordinates provided by the user.

-# Debugging
-## Installation issues
-1. We know that older poetry versions (1.1.3 and 1.1.4) do not correctly install the dev tool dependencies despite resolving them correctly.
-Make sure to use poetry 1.3.2 or try a higher version.